bhavani-webdeveloper/perdix/source/docs/Developer Guides/PageCreation.md

 #Creating a new Page

-The following basic types of pages can be created by the framework:
+The following basic types of pages can be created by the framework
 1. Dashboard
-    2. Forms (for Create/View/Edit/Delete pages)
+2. Search and List
-    3. Search and List (or Queues)
+3. Forms (for Create/View/Edit/Delete pages)

 ##The Page Definition - Forms